 - Priority Pass provides access to over 1,000 airport lounges globally

-- Priority Pass has increased the size of its program by over 130 lounges in the last 12 months
+- Priority Pass has increased the size of its programme by over 130 lounges in the last 12 months

 - Priority Pass has the largest lounge portfolio of any independent provider